bioinformatics-core-shared-training/Cambridge_UCI_Summer_School_2025/README.md

-# Reverse Summer School 2024
+# Cambridge UCI Makerere Cancer Biology Summer School 2025

-Central repository for all materials delivered at the 2024 Reverse Summer School
+Central repository for all materials delivered at the 2025 Summer School